Use Deephaven in a GCP Linux instance

 gcloud compute ssh --zone <ZONE> <INSTANCE> --project <PROJECT> -- -NL <LOCAL_PORT>:localhost:<HOST_PORT> &

-is the name of your gcloud project.
+<ZONE>is the zone you created your VM in.
+For this guide, we created it inus-central1-a.<INSTANCE>is the name of the VM.
+For this guide, we called itdhc-how-to.<PROJECT>is the name of your gcloud project.
 This can be found in the URL when you go to the web interface at the end.
-It looks like?project=<PROJECT_NAME>
+It looks like?project=<PROJECT_NAME>.-NLdoes two things.- The first,

-, enables port forwarding.
-It's consistent withssh
+-N, enables port forwarding.
+It's consistent withssh. - The second,

-, specifies the port forwarding between the local and remote hosts.
+-L, specifies the port forwarding between the local and remote hosts.

 - The first,

-prevents the terminal from blocking.
+<LOCAL_PORT>is whatever port you'd like to connect to Deephaven on locally.
+Deephaven is typically run on10000, although it may be useful to specify a different port here if you're running a local Deephaven server on that port.
+For this case, we use10000, since we're not running any local Deephaven servers on that port.<HOST_PORT>is the port on the VM which you can connect to Deephaven from.
+In this case, it's10000.&prevents the terminal from blocking.
 It allows you to continue using your terminal.
 It's not necessary unless you don't want to create any new terminal windows or tabs for your work.
 You should manually kill this process when you're done with it.

 With all of the configuration options we chose, the command looks like this: